 The ELF OWL™ sensor system - designed for drones

 ELF OWL™ is the worlds most compact Hyper-spectral Laser Induced Fluorescence LiDAR sensor.
-It has been specially design with footprint and weight in mind.
+It has been specially designed with footprint and weight in mind.
 Measuring 25x30x45 cm and weighing only 22 kg, the ELF OWL™ has the same detection capacity as a SEA OWL™ system.

 We designed the ELF OWL™ with aerial operations in mind, particularly coastal monitoring from the air, but also for ocean monitoring.
 We designed the ELF OWL™ system based on the analysis of the technical requirements needed for operations over water.

-The ELF-OWL™ system consists of operational control, data processing and communication of LiDAR controller and external control software.
+The ELF OWL™ system consists of operational control, data processing and communication of LiDAR controller and external control software.
 The LiDAR controller modification includes functionality for in-flight operation and interfacing with on-board flight control system.
 The current software system OWL™MAP for maritime vessel based SEA OWL™ has been used as a base.
 In addition to the modification of existing software the following new components and/or software integration is specified:

 - Tracking and monitoring of drones, integration of Aeronautical Information Service(s), (not to be confused with Automatic Identification Services, used for maritime vessel tracking);